 Needless to say, those jobs don’t grow on trees.

-Yeah, I know that’s perhaps an old fashioned word, but really – you don’t have more wisdom than your 20 year younger self?
+Yeah, I know wisdom’s perhaps an old fashioned word that’s why I did not use it in the headline … but really – do you not have have more wisdom than your 20 year younger self?
 Are you really not much smarter, wiser, experienced in so many good ways?

 If not, you may want to take a serious look at what you are using your time for – or how you think about the things you use your time for: What you actively try to learn from them.